Below you will find the program for the 2026 Tampere Spring Seminar. The organizing committee reserves the right to make changes to the program.

 - Melissa J. Rogerson & Sasha Soraine: Leveraging and Creating Local Boardgame Communities for Participatory Research

-- Hanne Grasmo: Larp Festivals as Counter-publics of Play and Democratic Intimacies
+- Hanne Grasmo: Who Cares?
+Larp Festivals as Playful Counterpublics and Democratic Intimacies

 - Usva Friman & Matilda Ståhl: Gender as portrayed, experienced, and observed in women’s Nordic esports events